What is Semantic Search?

 We could spend all day attempting to explain Google’s Knowledge Graph to you which launched in May 2012.
 This is semantics at work on a high level, where a system attempts to link various entities together and display them all at once.
 Whether it is people, places and even inanimate objects Google wants to provide information directly on the SERP (search engine results page).
 Below are some examples to give you some idea of the graph in action.

 - Type ‘Albert Einstein’ into Google, on the right-hand side there is a bunch of organized information about him for your disposal.

 - Now try ‘JQ29’, Google provides the information directly in the SERP about this flight.

 - ’6 times 9’, yup they provided the answer at the top of the page (it is the right result too!)

 Hopefully, this shows you the power of the graph which will continue to improve.
 For more info, try the following links:

 Stay Current With Semantics

-Google is good, real good.
+Google is good, really good.
 You probably only think of the search function, Google Ads, Maps and Gmail as the only products they have.
-Turns out the there is a few more more which are constantly being worked on.
+Turns out the there is a few more which are constantly being worked on.